geohackweek/geohackweek.github.io/pages/hackweek.md

 layout: page
 title: What is a hackweek?
 permalink: hackweek.html
-description: Learn about "hackweek".
+description:
 ---

-[The hackweek model](https://arxiv.org/abs/1711.00028) has emerged within the data science community as a powerful tool for fostering exchange of ideas in research and computation by providing training in modern data analysis workflows.
+[The hackweek model](https://www.pnas.org/content/115/36/8872.short) has emerged within the data science community as a powerful tool for fostering exchange of ideas in research and computation by providing training in modern data analysis workflows.
 In contrast to conventional academic conferences